 Multi-talented

-Faker is the best midlaner around, but as Luka ‘Perkz’ Perkovic and Rasmus ‘Caps’ Winther have proved this year with their tenure at G2 Esports, being a midlaner doesn’t mean you can’t excel at another position as well.
+With six World titles under his belt, Faker has proved he is the best midlaner around, but as Luka ‘Perkz’ Perkovic and Rasmus ‘Caps’ Winther proved during their role swapping antics at G2 Esports, being a midlaner doesn’t mean you can’t excel at another position as well.

 Faker would pick the jungle if he was forced into another role, and indeed, you will often see him on stream venturing into the trees in solo queue if he can’t get his preferred position.